capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 What SubQuery Dictionary does is provide a glossary of data that pre indexes On-Chain events thereby significantly improving the Indexing performance of the project.

-It scans the network for each and all events (intrinsic or extrinsic) block by block and records the results.
+It scans the network for all events (intrinsic or extrinsic) block by block and document the results.

 If you want to create your SubQuery Dictionary to speed up indexing of your own Substrate chain, fork [this](https://github.com/subquery/subql-dictionary) project.